timalbert/livefortheline/source/_updates/2023-10-20-health-update.md

 image: pmc-group-livefortheline.jpg
 ---

-Over the last 12 weeks, my oncologist at Dana-Farber Cancer Institute has been monitoring an enhancement that has continued to progress for 3 consecutive MRI's.
-At my latest appointment (10/4) the team recommended I undergo another craniotomy to remove a lesion and biopsy to determine what is growing - believing it likely contains new tumor.
+Over the last 12 weeks, my oncologist at Dana-Farber Cancer Institute has been monitoring an enhancement that has progressed for 3 consecutive MRI's.
+At my last appointment (10/4) the team recommended I undergo another craniotomy to remove a lesion and biopsy to determine what is growing - believing it likely contains new tumor.
 I'll have this procedure next Friday 10/27.
 Thankfully, it will be with the same neurosurgeon at MGH.
 She performed my first in February 2021 with great success.
 The goal is to remove as many unhealthy cells as possible, complement with targeted radiation and return to my maintenance immunotherapy routine in Germany post recovery.

 Earlier in October, my wife Kate underwent back surgery on 2 herniated discs.
-For most of the summer, she endured extreme back and leg pain making it difficult to sit upright, drive, and lift our boys.
+For most of the summer, she endured extreme pain making it difficult to sit upright, drive, and lift our boys.
 The procedure has proven successful as Kate has made great progress towards a full recovery.
-Still, we will likely overlap with some major limitations next month including lifting and driving restrictions, along with the daily challenge of managing our 3 young, energetic boys.
+Still, we will likely overlap with some major limitations over the next month including lifting and driving restrictions, and the daily challenge of managing our 3 young, energetic boys.

-In addition to praying for a successful and full resection through my surgery, would you pray for us as we navigate the uncertainties and trials before us.
-By God’s grace we had a friend feel compelled to provide live-in help for the next 4-6 weeks!
+In addition to praying for a successful and full resection through surgery, would you pray for us as we navigate the uncertainties and trials ahead.
+By God’s grace a friend felt compelled to provide live-in help for the next 4-6 weeks!

-I have felt prepared to walk this road after a season of reflecting on ​Psalm 77​.
-The week before my MRI, I posted a reflection I’d have a hard time getting out now:
+I feel prepared to walk this road after a season of meditating on <a href="https://www.esv.org/Psalm+77/">​Psalm 77​</a>.
+The week before my MRI, I posted a short reflection that I’d have a hard time putting to words now:

 <p class="text-center font-bold"><a href="https://www.livefortheline.com/updates/dad-where-are-you-going/">​Dad, Where Are You Going?</a></p>